Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 1. Industry-Standard Security Features

 Betternet has improved its security features since our earlier reviews.
-As of 2025, Betternet offers industry-standard VPN security features including 256-bit AES encryption, a kill switch, and leak protection.
+As of 2026, Betternet offers industry-standard VPN security features, including 256-bit AES encryption, a kill switch, and leak protection.

 The service now supports multiple protocols: Catapult Hydra, IKEv2 (IPSec), and WireGuard.
-The Hydra protocol is Betternet’s (and parent company Aura’s) proprietary protocol that’s advertised as being faster than standard options.
+The Hydra protocol is Betternet’s proprietary protocol that’s advertised as being faster than standard options.

 The kill switch is an important security feature that cuts your internet access in the event of a VPN disconnection, preventing data leaks.
 However, it’s worth noting that this kill switch is not enabled by default, so users need to activate it manually in the settings.

-If you’re concerned about government surveillance, you should know that Betternet is now part of the Aura group, based in California, USA, which is a member of the Five-Eyes intelligence-sharing alliance.
+If you’re concerned about government surveillance, you should know that Betternet is now part of the Point Wild group, based in Boston, USA, which is a member of the Five-Eyes intelligence-sharing alliance.
 This means your data could potentially be subject to US jurisdiction and intelligence gathering.

 2. Totally Free Option